 1443 HireMe Lane

-Employmentville, MN 55555
+Employmentville, Minnesota 55555

 Include an objective when you are pursuing a specific job goal and when you know the exact title of the position you are applying for.
 The objective statement helps target your resume.
 When applying for a specific job, use the title in your objective and even add the name of the company as in the following example: “Objective: Landscape Design Specialist at Creative Environments Inc.” Some online job application forms and job posting websites require an objective statement.

-Here are a few examples of objective statements that clearly indicate precisely what kind of position the job seeker wants.
+Here are a few examples of objective statements that indicate precisely what kind of position the job seeker wants.

 Objective: Landscape Architect